LeadsBuilds/VRText/README.md

 # VRText Alpha - Release Update 1.0.0.1
-An OSC based messaging system for VRChat.
+An OSC based messaging application for VRChat.

 Currently it only works with the Chatbox in-game utilizing OSC endpoints specified by the VRChat team.
 New features will be implemented in the future.